IBM-Cloud/vpc-instance-extension/README.md

 ### Cleanup

-Run the below script to delete everything you created for this sample except the Activity tracker with LogDNA service as only one service is allowed per region.
+Run the below script to delete everything you created for this sample except the Activity tracker service as only one service is allowed per region.
 If you wish to delete the service, you can delete it from [IBM Cloud resource list](https://cloud.ibm.com/resources),

 ```sh
 ./04-cleanup.sh